binipringle/contracts/_texts/0-outline.md

 editor: Sabina Pringle
 source: Law in the Market Economy (Contracts) - doctrinal course CUNY School of Law, Professor Zalesne, Spring 2021
 toc:
-- INTRODUCTION TO CONTRACT LAW
+- I. INTRODUCTION TO CONTRACT LAW
-- The Bargain Principle
+- I.i The Bargain Principle
-- Theoretical Perspectives
+- I.ii Theoretical Perspectives
-- OBJECTIVITY - INTERPRETING ACTS AND OR WORDS
+- II.
+OBJECTIVITY - INTERPRETING ACTS AND OR WORDS
-- Policy
+- II.i Policy
-- Case Briefing
-- CONTRACT FORMATION - ASSENT
+- III.
+CONTRACT FORMATION - ASSENT
-- Was there an Offer?
+- III.i Was there an Offer?
-- Was there Acceptance?
+- III.ii Was there Acceptance?
-- Revocation of the Offer Prior to Acceptance - Unilateral Contracts, Option Contacts and Firm Offers

 ---

-# INTRODUCTION TO CONTRACT LAW
+# I. INTRODUCTION TO CONTRACT LAW

 **Contracts**